Use the quick links below to jump to a particular section of our sights and activities coverage for Downtown Singapore.

 Punggol is a new town in the northeast heartland of Singapore; most newlyweds applying for their first new public housing apartments will end up living here.
 It may not be near to Singapore’s shopping or business districts, and it may still be peppered with large patches of undeveloped land and swamps, but it’s where many future Singaporeans will grow up — and where travellers should head ...
 Read more about Punggol Waterway Park .

-It’s no secret that Singapore is the most expensive city in Southeast Asia to be a tourist.
+It’s no secret that Singapore is an expensive city.
 But even if you’re down to your last Sing-dollar, it’s possible to sightsee without spending a cent.
-Here are some suggestions for fun and completely free things to do in ...
-Read more about Fun free things to do in Singapore .
+Can?
+Can!
+(That’s Singlish for yes, it’s really possible).
+Here are some of our favourite freebies.
+Have fun ...
+Read more about Fun free things to do .

 With its squeaky-clean streets and English-speaking population, Singapore is a hassle-free destination for a family holiday.
 It’s also home to some world-class attractions that kids will go crazy for.
 In fact, there are so many family-friendly attractions in Singapore I’m breaking this post into two parts.
 This one will cover the Botanic Gardens, Singapore Zoo and Science Centre & Snow ...
 Read more about Singapore's best attractions for families .